TCA166/mcSavefileParsers/README.md

 ### Limitations

 Unfortunately there are still some limitations to the generator.
 Most notably entities are ignored.
 So everything which is not internally in Minecraft a block will not be in the end result.
-Also for now the generator doesn't fully support blocks that have different faces.
-That will come in the future.

 ## Asset extractors